Before buying data about companies with fleets, ask your vendor these questions

 Searching for fleet lead data often starts with Google.
 You browse the results, visit a website and confirm they have data about companies with fleet vehicles.
 Then you talk with a sales rep, ask a few questions and buy some data or subscription access to it.

 - How current is your data, how often is it refreshed?

 - How reliable is it, what guarantee do you provide?

 - I need “x” number of leads, what’s the cost?

 These are important questions.
 For sure, ask them.
 And there are more questions just as important.

-Because if you purchased a list based just on the above questions, results likely didn’t meet expectations.
+Because if you purchased a list of companies with fleets based only on the above questions, results likely didn’t meet expectations.

 Likely, the questions did not confirm whether the fleet data fits your specific needs.

 Let’s look at how to ensure the fleet data helps you target the right companies, right fleet, right contact for your business …

 Identify the Right Companies

-Even if a company has vehicles, that doesn’t mean it’s a good prospect for you.
+Just because a company has vehicles, doesn’t mean it’s a good prospect for you.